 - Utilities updates

-Earlier this year, the City of Fort Collins received $9 million in funding from the Coronavirus Relief Fund established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-These funds are supporting pandemic response and recovery, with more than two thirds of the funding going to small businesses, nonprofits and local community programs.
-This Dashboard demonstrates the City of Fort Collins’ use of funds to date.
+In 2020, the City of Fort Collins received $9 million in funding from the Coronavirus Relief Fund established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+These funds supported pandemic response and recovery, with more than two thirds of the funding going to small businesses, nonprofits and local community programs.
+Visit the CARES ACT Dashboard to view a snapshot of the city’s use of funds.